-Transcriptional control of inflammation
+Transcriptional control of IMMUNE RESPONSES

 Identify and characterize the function of transcription factors in immune development and function, as well as epigenitic reprogramming